ros2-gbp/py_trees-release/docs/introduction.rst

 The use case that drove the early development of py_trees was robotics.
 In particular, the higher level decision making for a single robot, i.e. the scenario / application layer.
-For example, the scenario that enables a robot to navigate through a building to deliver a parcel and return to it's homebase safely.
+For example, the scenario that enables a robot to navigate through a building to deliver a parcel and return to its homebase safely.

 In scope was any decision making that did not need a low-latency response (e.g. reactive safety